 You can apply for a Tier 4 (General) student visa up to three months before you start your course.
 Depending on your country, it could take up to two months for your visa to be processed, so it's best to start your application as soon as possible.

 For up-to-date information about the cost of your visa, processing times in your country, what you'll need to apply and how to apply, visit the Tier 4 (General) student visa pages on the UK Government website.

 Unfortunately, we cannot accept students who need a Tier 4 (General) student visa onto our foundation degree (FdSc) and EFDP courses.
 These course are three-to-four years long and this visa does not permit study for more than two years on a course below bachelor's degree level.

-Harper Adams University is pleased to announce that it has been selected to participate in a Tier 4 visa pilot scheme, along with a small number of other universities.
+In 2018 Harper Adams University was pleased to announce that it was selected to participate in a Tier 4 visa pilot scheme, along with a small number of other universities.
 Harper Adams was selected to join the pilot due to its consistently low visa refusal rates and positive record in relation to Tier 4 compliance.
 This scheme simplifies the visa application process for students who are applying for a Master’s degree course of 13 months duration or less.
-This is open for students for the 2018/19 academic year (commencing studies in September 2018 onwards)

 All eligible Tier 4 applicants will automatically be entered into the pilot and will be able to benefit from the following: